 - 1-2 tablespoons milk

-Add in white sugar and brown sugar and use a spatula to stir until combined (* do not use a mixer!).
-Add in egg and vanilla, then mix.
-Next, add in baking soda, baking powder, and salt and mix again.
-Add in both flours and mix until all the flour disappears into the dough.
+- Add in granulated sugar (¼ cup) and light brown sugar (½ cup) and use a spatula to stir until combined (do not use a mixer!).
+Add in egg (1 large) and vanilla extract (1 ½ teaspoons), then mix.
+Next, add in baking soda (½ teaspoon), baking powder (¼ teaspoon), and salt (¼ teaspoon) and mix again.
+Add in the gluten-free all-purpose flour (¾ cup) and the almond flour (¾ cup) and mix until all the flour disappears into the dough.

 To Make Frosting: